 Next, you’ll want to start blotting out the stain.
-You’ll want to take and wet a white cloth, napkin, slice of plain white bread, and blot the stain.
+You’ll want to take and wet a white cloth, napkin, or slice of plain white bread, and blot the stain.
 Do not push down and rub vigorously.
 This will push the stain further into the fabric, can cause the stain to spread to more of the fabric, and can even damage the fibers of your clothes.

 Oh, and we’re completely serious about the white bread.
 If you don’t have access to any light-colored fabric but do have some plain white bread laying around, it’s better to use that than dark napkins.
-This is because dark cloths can bleed into your fabric.
+This is because dark clothes can bleed into your fabric.
 White has the added benefit of allowing you to see the stain transfer from your clothes to the napkin (or, again, bread).

 However, we don’t recommend eating the bread after.
 That’s kind of gross, sorry.

 If you still have some stain left, you’re going to want to resort to detergent.
 Don’t scrub at your stain with bar soap, or really any kind of soap, which can set stains.
 What you want is a true, heavy-duty liquid detergent.
 Or a Tide stick.
 Man, those things are awesome.

 But back to stains – rub your detergent into the stain, but again, don’t work it too hard.
 Just like before, aggressively working a stain can cause damage to the fabric and can even cause the stain to spread.
 Start on the outside of the stain and work your way in.